We are thankful that we are able to gather to worship during this time.

 We are not able to offer coffee and refreshments at this time.

-All children under the age of 12 must remain close to their parents
+All children aged 8 and under must remain close to their parents at all times.

 As we move into this time we have a number of needs as a church.
 If you are able to serve in any of these areas, please let us know by emailing firstname.lastname@example.org